joelcrouch/HLA_typer/design.md

 have not changed.
 How to rule out:  If the patient produces AB's to the donor sera (virtual or real cxmatch), they are ruled out.
 Also must be ABO and size matched.
 Recipients may also have some requirements, not related to genotype.

+Pt's on the waitlist (read:  in house data base) will be genotyped, at least with the A, B, and DR antigens.
+Most likely have a DQ as well.
+Have to address alpha/beta strings as well.

+So here is an idea of the data in the waitlist(wl).
+Name and associated data-address, phone number
+Doctor data(who is the nephrologist, primary care, nurse coordinator) Hospital system (if applicable) for example: OHSU vs. VA vs Legacy vs Kaiser Dialysis Center dob cod weight
+Medical data
+ antibodies produced
+ genotype (A,B,DR,DQ,C)
+ social data -will take any kidney etc? cross match data? what organ(s) do they need?